 The witty, bilingual heart of Australian music television who turned a pub trivia show into a national celebration of rock and roll.

-With a sharp mind and an even quicker wit, Julia Zemiro became the effortlessly cool guide to Australia's music history on SBS's RocKwiz.
-Born in France and fluent in both English and French, she brought a cosmopolitan charm and genuine, deep-seated passion for music to the show's unique format—part quiz, part live concert in a St Kilda pub.
-For over a decade, she wasn't just a host; she was a fan, a provocateur, and a gracious interviewer who could coax stories from both legendary international acts and beloved local heroes.
-Her chemistry with co-host Brian Nankervis and the house band was palpable, creating a warm, inclusive, and joyously nerdy atmosphere.
-Beyond RocKwiz, Zemiro has been a versatile presence on Australian screens, hosting Eurovision coverage with signature flair and acting in comedy, but her legacy is forever tied to making music knowledge feel like the most fun you could have on a Saturday night.
+Julia Zemiro hosted 159 episodes of SBS's RocKwiz, a live music quiz filmed in a St Kilda pub.
+Born in France and fluent in English and French, she brought cosmopolitan charm and genuine musical passion to the format.
+For over a decade, she acted as fan, provocateur, and gracious interviewer, coaxing stories from international acts and local heroes alike.
+Her chemistry with co-host Brian Nankervis and the house band created a warm, inclusive atmosphere.
+Beyond RocKwiz, she hosted Eurovision coverage with signature flair and acted in comedy.
+She made music knowledge feel like the most fun available on a Saturday night.

 1965–1980